'It's an enemy of women': Saudi sisters recount how an app kept them down — until they tricked it

 Human Rights Watch does not currently support the removal of the app, noting “that could lead to unintended negative consequences for some women who may surreptitiously change travel permissions or halt text message alerts on their male guardian’s phone.”

-Bessma Momani, a professor of political science at Waterloo University in Canada, also noted that the app has afforded women in Saudi Arabia more freedom than in the past.
+Bessma Momani, a professor of political science at Canada's University of Waterloo, also noted that the app has afforded women in Saudi Arabia more freedom than in the past.

 "What was in place before the app was basically a bureaucratic nightmare for women to get their guardian’s approval," Momani said.
 "A guardian had to go to a local office, fill out paperwork and that is cumbersome.
 The reality of life is that no one wants to undertake those kind of bureaucratic measures, so an app, ironically, I think makes it easier for women."